MrCat1988/dashboard/README.md

-# dashboard
+# Tailwind and Alpine JS Dashboard
-## Dashboard for different projects
+## Simple dashboard
-Created with tailwind and alpine.js
+Created with tailwind and alpine.js to understand tailwind grid managment and alpine JS transition